cloudlinux/imunify360-documentation/docs/email/README.md

 Body: PCFET0NUWVBFIGh0bWwgcHVibGljICItLy9XM0MvL0RURCBIVE1MIDQuMDEgVHJhbnNpdGlvbmFsLy9FTiIgPQoiaHR0cDovL3d3dy53My5vcmcvVFIvaHRtbDQvbG9vc2UuZHRkIj4KPEhUTUw+CjxIRUFEPgo8VElUTEU+QWxsIFlvdXIgTWVkcyBIZXJlPC9USVRMRT4KPE1FVEEgaHR0cC1lcXVpdj0zRCJDb250ZW50LXR5cGUiIGNvbnRlbnQ9M0QidGV4dC9odG1sOyA9CmNoYXJzZXQ9M0RJU08tODg1OS0xIj4KPFNUWUxFIHR5cGU9M0QidGV4dC9jc3MiPgo8IS0tIC5zdHlsZTUge2ZvbnQtZmFtaWx5OiBBcmlhbCwgSGVsdmV0aWNhLCBzYW5zLXNlcmlmOyBmb250LXNpemU6ID0KMTRweDsgfT0yMAo8IS0tIC5zdHlsZTgge2ZvbnQtZmFtaWx5OiBBcmlhbCwgSGVsdmV0aWNhLCBzYW5zLXNlcmlmOyBmb250LXNpemU6IDhweDsgPQp9PTIwCi0tPjwvU1RZTEU
 ```

-### Release or Delete a message from the quarantine
+### Release or Remove a message from the quarantine

 Messages can be released from the quarantine and sent to recipients if they are false positives.
 They can also be deleted if needed to free up space.